Unleash/unleash/website/docs/feature-flag-tutorials/java/spring-boot-implementing-feature-flags.md

 You can toggle between the two service beans by turning the flag off, which we will experiment with in the next step.

-## 6. Verify the toggle experience
+## 6. Verify the feature flag experience

 You can verify that the Pet Clinic app will swap implementations on the product page by turning off your flag in Unleash.